-Figure 7-19: Filtered MOLA map over the Tharsis Montes region, with ptp (left) and std (right) rectangles

-You can find the geological map, Mars_Global_Geology_Mariner9_1024.jpg, in the Chapter_7 folder, downloadable from the book’s website.
-The volcanic deposits will be light pink in color.
-A solution, practice_geo_map_step_1of2.py and practice_geo_map_step_2of2.py, can be found in the same folder and in the Appendix.
-Run the practice_geo_map_step_1of2.py program first to generate the filter for step 2.

 Practice Project: Extracting an Elevation Profile

 An elevation profile is a two-dimensional, cross-sectional view of a landscape.
 It provides a side view of a terrain's relief along a line drawn between locations on a map.
 Geologists can use profiles to study the smoothness of a surface and visualize its topography.
-For this practice project, draw a west-to-east profile that passes through the caldera of the largest volcano in the solar system, Olympus Mons (Figure 7-20).
+For this practice project, draw a west-to-east profile that passes through the caldera of the largest volcano in the solar system, Olympus Mons (Figure 7-18).